About the Program

 Learn more about the combined degree.

 The Peace Corps has long been a natural fit for many public health students, and Tulane has a long history of Peace Corps participation.
-Our students typically approach the Peace Corps from one of two avenues:
+If you think Peace Corps might be an option for you, consider participating in Peace Corps Prep.

 We know you have questions.
 Although staff are always a phone call or email away, we’ve tried to come up with some of the most common questions so that you can get your answers quickly and easily.